Standing and sessional orders

 Where:

-(1) a member is ordered to withdraw from the House under SO 124 during oral questions without notice or ministers’ statements; and
+(1) a member is ordered to withdraw from the House under SO 124 during question time; and

-(2) the time for oral questions without notice and ministers’ statements ends before the end of the suspension period —
+(2) question time ends before the end of the suspension period —

-the member may return to the Chamber after the time for oral questions without notice and ministers’ statements but must serve the remainder of their suspension during the next question time, subject to SO 124(2).
+the member may return to the Chamber after question time but must serve the remainder of their suspension during the next question time, subject to SO 124(2).

 14 Notices of motion